dennislwm/examprep-mlac01/udemy/section03.md

 ## 63. Binning, Transforming, Encoding, Scaling, and Shuffling

-- Breakdown of binning
+- Binning
   - Buckets with a specified range
   - Quantile binning ensures even sizes of bins
   - Transforms numeric data to ordinal data
-- Breakdown of transforming
+- Transforming
   - Apply a function to a feature to make it better suited for training
   - Exponential data may benefit from a log transform
-- Breakdown of encoding
+- One-hot encoding
-  - Transforms data to a new representation, e.g. one-hot encoding
+  - Transforms categorical data to a numerical representation, e.g. one-hot encoding
   - Very common in deep learning, where categories are represented by individual output neurons.
-- Breakdown of scaling or normalization
+- Standardizing or normalization
+  - Used to ensure that numerical features with different units contribute equally to a model
-  - Distribute data normally around zero
+  - Distribute data normally around a mean of zero
   - Remember to scale your results back up
-- Breakdown of shuffling
+- Shuffling
   - Remove any bias resulting from the order in which they were collected

 ## 64. SageMaker is now SageMaker AI